aldefouw/redcap_cypress/README.md

 **Automated tests leverage what computers are good at to eliminate the problems of time, tediousness, and consistency associated with manual testing.**

-Automated testing is certainly still going to take hard some work and ingenunity.
-But once you're initially configured, things get much, much easier.
+Still, there's on way around it:

+Automated testing is going to take some time up front to configure.
+There's also some time sunk into the development of writing the tests themselves.

+But the upfront cost is worth the payoff!

 ## Why Cypress?
 **This template uses the Cypress framework**, a library which allows non-environment-dependent testing.